Ocicat: Breed recognition

-In 1966 the breed was recognised with the CFA for registration only.
+In 1966 the breed was recognised with the Cat Fanciers' Association (CFA) for registration only.
 It was more than 20 years later in May 1987 that the Ocicat achieved championship status with the CFA.
 The International Cat Association (TICA) recognised the Ocicat in 1986.
+The breed is recognised by Fédération Internationale Féline (FIFe) since 1992.
 The Governing Council of the Cat Fancy gave preliminary recognition in June 1997.
 In June 2002 it promoted the Ocicat to provisional status.
 Championship status followed in 2006.